logoscat-development/.github/profile/README.md

 There are many ways to learn a language — read <a href="https://portal.logoscat.com/finding-your-path-to-fluency/" target="_blank">this</a> if you're still exploring which approach works best for you.

-LogosCat is for people learning while reading books/articles, listening and expanding vocabulary.
+LogosCat is for people learning while reading books/articles, listening, concentrating on hard parts, analyzing texts and expanding vocabulary.
+LogosCat is for people who love languages.

 ## Steps to Get Started